Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Case-by-case verification of Theorem

 \subsection{\sc Case $G_4$}

 The degrees are $4,6$, and hence we have

 Let $\zeta$ be a $6(m+1)$-th root of unity.
-In what follows, we abbreviate the assertion that ``$\zeta$ is a primitive $d$-th root of unity" as ``$\zeta=\zeta_d$."
-The following cases on the right-hand side of \eqref{eq2:1} do occur: {\refstepcounter{equation} } \alphaeqn
+As before, in what follows we abbreviate the assertion that ``$\zeta$ is a primitive $d$-th root of unity" as ``$\zeta=\zeta_d$."
+The following cases on the right-hand side of \eqref{eq2:1} occur: {\refstepcounter{equation} } \alphaeqn

 \reseteqn